pkalivas/radiate/docs/source/genome.md

 3. **Design Your Genotype**:
     - Make sure it can represent all possible solutions
     - Keep it as simple as possible
-    - Consider using different chromosome types for different parts of your solution

-4. **Create Meaningful Phenotypes**:
-    - Make evaluation efficient
-    - Include all necessary functionality
-    - Consider caching if evaluation is expensive

 ## Common Pitfalls to Avoid